 Dr. Vegetable Will See You Now!

-Thinking About Eating Vegetarian?
+Thinking about eating Vegetarian?

 While I could understand the health benefits, I wasn’t compelled to revamp how I cooked.
 I felt our diet was already healthy.
 We seldom ate red meat, but we did eat chicken, pork or fish, with a good mix of vegetables, almost every night.

-In October 2010, I had the opportunity to watch a pre-screening of the movie Forks Over Knives.
+In October 2010, we had the opportunity to watch a pre-screening of the movie “Forks Over Knives.”
 (The film is coming to theaters in May and I recommend you go see it.)
 Sitting in that darkened banquet hall, I was stunned at the information shared on the screen.
-I had heard most of it before, but the term plant-strong appealed to me.
+I had heard most of it before, but the term “plant-strong” appealed to me.
 And to my delight, it appealed to our 11 year old son Jacob too.

 We left the movie that night thinking we have to change how we eat.
 And then reality set in – we have to change how we eat!
 This meant I would have to change how I cook.
 Thoughts started rushing through my head about where would I start?
 What would we eat?
 How would I make the kids’ lunches?